Josiah C. Nott

 Nott, who owned slaves, used his scientific reputation to defend the institution of slavery.
 He claimed that "the negro achieves his greatest perfection, physical and moral, and also greatest longevity, in a state of slavery".
 Nott was influenced by the racial theories of Samuel George Morton (1799–1851), one of the inspirators of physical anthropology.
-Morton collected hundreds of human skulls from around the world and tried to classify them in his attempt at phrenology.
+Morton collected hundreds of human skulls from around the world and tried to classify them.
 Morton had been among the first to claim that he could judge the intellectual capacity of a race by the cranial capacity (the measure of the volume of the interior of the skull).
 A large skull meant a large brain and high intellectual capacity, and a small skull indicated a small brain and decreased intellectual capacity.
 By studying these skulls he came to the conclusion of polygenism, that each race had a separate origin.

 Early life and education

 Nott was born on March 31, 1804, in the U.S. state of South Carolina.
 He was the son of the Federalist politician and judge Abraham Nott.
 He received his medical degree from the University of Pennsylvania in 1827 and completed his post-graduate training in Paris.
 He moved to Mobile, Alabama in 1833 and began a surgical practice.